daveades/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * A shell script that displays the content of the /etc/passwd file
 * A shell script that displays the content of /etc/passwd and /etc/hosts
 * A shell script that diplays the last ten lines of the /etc/passwd file
+* A shell script that displays the first 10 lines of the /etc/passwd file